mem48/geocompr/main.md

 He shortly described eight packages, mostly used for spatial smoothing end interpolation (such as **akima**, **spatial**, **sgeostat** and **geoR**) and spatial point patterns (**splancs** and **spatstat**).
 Most of these packages where based on the previous code written for S or S-PLUS.
 <!-- one/two sentences about the spatstat package -->
-In the next issue of R News, Roger Bivand gave an introduction to the **splanc** package and suggested some future prospects<!--CITE-->.<!-- https://cran.r-project.org/doc/Rnews/Rnews_2001-3.pdf -->
+In the next issue of R News, Roger Bivand gave an introduction to the **splanc** package and suggested some future prospects [@bivand_more_2001].<!-- https://cran.r-project.org/doc/Rnews/Rnews_2001-3.pdf -->
 The most notably, he mentioned the need for standardized R spatial interface, more efficient mechanisms for exchanging data with GIS, and better ways to treat spatial metadata (such as spatial projections).
 <!-- It was extended by the paper ... -->
 <!-- spdep and Opportunities for advancing spatial data analysis in R -->